-The S&P 500 Index's information technology sector rose 11.5% in the second quarter of 2021 and was one of the best performing sectors in the broader market S&P 500, just behind real estate.
-The sector outperformed modestly over the trailing one year, advancing 42.0% compared to the S&P 500's 40.1% gain.
+The S&P 500 Index's information technology sector rose 1.4% in the third quarter of 2021 and was one of the best performing sectors in the broader market S&P 500.
+The sector outperformed modestly over the trailing one year, advancing 29% compared to the S&P 500's 30% gain.

 Recent technology sector earnings reports continue to be strong, confirming the underlying strength in many companies and secular trends.
-We believe the market should continue to favor companies with asset-light business models, disruptive products, and faster organic growth in the current Covid-19-affected environment and as the world returns to normal.
+We believe the market should continue to favor companies with asset-light business models, disruptive products, and faster organic growth as the world returns to normal.
+Strong earnings growth isn't limited to "tech" companies grouped in the index's information technology sector.
+It extends to other businesses with technologically driven advantages in other sectors, as well, such as social media companies, classified as "communication services," internet retailers and streaming entertainment providers, grouped in "consumer discretionary," and robotic surgery, diagnostic, and biopharmaceutical companies classified as "health care."

 It is important to recognize that technology is no longer a distinct sector; rather, it is woven through every industry in which we invest; a backdrop that creates an attractive environment for long-term champions of innovation.
-For example, we expect continued accelerated CAPEX spend on tech, software, and R&D, especially since these expenditures have now become a "necessity for survival" for businesses instead of a way to reduce costs and a "nice to have."
-The long-term implications of this change in CAPEX spend will likely be profound.
+For example, we expect continued accelerating of CAPEX spend on software and R&D, especially since these expenditures have now become a "necessity for survival" for businesses instead of a way to reduce costs and a "nice to have."